 Global construction activities have increased drastically in the last few decades.
 In the case of India, the Construction industry is expected to record a CAGR of 15.7% to reach $ 738.5 bn by 2022.
 How is the growth of construction activities related to air pollution monitoring?
 Actually, it is quite simple.
-Construction activities are major contributors to dust pollution due to the usage of raw materials like sand, silt, cement, concrete, sawdust, etc and activities like excavation, drilling, bulk material transportation, loading and unloading, open-air material storage, concrete and mortar making, cutting and filling, and the movement of equipment.
-If unattended, particulate pollution is bound to surpassingly increase having greater health implications on labourers and workers at these sites.
+Construction activities are major contributors to dust pollution.
+Apart from the usage of raw materials like sand, cement, concrete, etc., activities like excavation and drilling contribute to pollution.
+Bulk material transportation, loading/unloading, open-air storage, concrete and mortar making, cutting and filling, and the movement of equipment also have a fair share.
+If unattended, particulate pollution will surpassingly increase, impacting the health of labourers and workers at these sites.

 Construction activities majorly account for dust or particulate pollution viz. metallic, gravel, cement/concrete, wooden, sand particles, etc. The airborne dust measurement ranges from the particle size of 1 micrometer (PM1) to 100 micrometers (PM2.5, PM10, PM100).
 Sources of dust generation due to construction activities are:

 Excavation causes major particulate pollution in the entire lifecycle of constructing a building.
 Drilling and mining activities generate air particulates (dust) that remain in suspension for a longer duration.
 In addition, moderate to high wind speeds carry away the particulates that endanger the workers, people in nearby proximity, roads, etc. Vehicular emissions ( trucks, excavators) and DG sets used for excavation generate PM2.5 along with other pollutants (CO, NO, hydrocarbons).
 Heavy vehicles and excavators re-entrain the settled sand particles which keep the air particulate concentration well above the threshold limit.
 As a result, this phase causes the maximum air particulate pollution.